LittleMoonie/TimeManager/App.Docusaurus/content/devops/observability.md

 ## 🔎 Using the Local Stack

-1. Start services with `cd App.Infra && docker compose up --build --watch`.
+1. Start core services with `cd App.Infra && docker compose up --build --watch`.
+Add `--profile monitoring` when you want the metrics stack.
 2. Access Grafana at `http://localhost:3001` (defaults: `admin` / `admin`).
 3. Explore the built-in dashboards for container resource usage.
 4. Tail API logs via `docker compose logs -f api` or through your IDE console.